Agnes055/PORTFOLIO/README.md

 You can find examples of my works in [Samples of my work](#samples-of-my-work) section.

 __Manual testing__
   * can perform manual functional and usability testing of web applications
-  * gained hands-on experience by testing applications created for educational purposes

 __Test analysis & design__
   * familiar with functional decomposition of products, creating state transition diagrams, writing use cases